 Too much sitting is bad for your health.
 But how far do the consequences go?

-In this article, you’ll learn how excessive sitting can increase your risk of stroke and other chronic diseases.
+In this article, you’ll learn how excessive sitting may contribute to the leading causes of stroke.

 According to WebMD, sitting for excessively long periods of time causes muscles to burn less fat and blood to move more slowly.